cloudmesh/client/docs/source/installation.rst

 Cloudmesh Installation from Source
 -----------------------------------

-Developers that wish to contribute to the source can obtain the code from github.
+Users can also install cloudmesh from the source code located in github.
 We assume that we conduct a source code install into the directory::

   ~/github/cloudmesh

 If you like to use a different directory, that is also possible, but the instructions we provide here assumes are targeted towards this base directory.
 Please use the following commands

 .. prompt:: bash